Akshaj-N/Natural-Scene-Text-Detection/README.md

 # Text Extraction Pipeline

 A robust text detection and extraction system for detecting text in natural scene images, addressing challenges like curved text, varying lighting and complex backgrounds.
-The pipeline consists of three main stages: (1) Pre-processing using a novel Norm-CLAHE technique to enhance contrast without amplifying noise, (2) Text Region Extraction leveraging MSER, Otsu’s thresholding and Sobel edge detection and (3) Non-Text Removal using Connected Components, morphological filters and geometric properties.
+The pipeline consists of three main stages:
+(1) Pre-processing using a novel Norm-CLAHE technique to enhance contrast without amplifying noise
+(2) Text Region Extraction leveraging MSER, Otsu’s thresholding and Sobel edge detection
+(3) Non-Text Removal using Connected Components, morphological filters and geometric properties.
 This provides a comprehensive solution for detecting and localizing text regions in images through advanced computer vision techniques.

 ## 🌟 Features